The “Blue Zones” of Wealth and Happiness

 It also points out where you should concentrate your efforts to lead a more satisfying life.

-For example, I scored high on all three measures of happiness.
-But I learned that I could notch things higher if I spent more time socializing, volunteered more frequently and got back to a regular meditation schedule.
+For example, I scored fairly high on all three measures of happiness.
+But I learned that I could notch things up a bit if I spent more time socializing, volunteered more frequently and got back to a regular meditation schedule.

-We find it tougher to be happy if we are overworking, overspending and undersocializing.
+We find it tougher to be truly happy if we are overworking, overspending or undersocializing.

 Dan emphasizes several worthwhile steps, including getting outside more, pursuing a favorite hobby, getting a daily dose of humor and practicing generosity.